Château de Vincennes

 Price

-Free entry with the Paris Pass and the Paris Museum Pass.
+Free admission with the Paris Pass and the Paris Museum Pass.

 Transport